 On July 2, 2012, we completed the acquisition of CEi for approximately \$164.0 million.
-The purchase price, including an adjustment for working capital and cash paid to the shareholders for the 338(h)(10) election, included \$135.0 million in cash and 4.0 million shares of our common stock, valued at \$5.94 per share on July 2, 2012, or \$23.8 million. \$10.7 million of the cash paid was placed into an escrow account as security for CEi's indemnification obligations as set forth in the CEi purchase agreement and was reduced by \$1.0 million to pay the working capital adjustment paid to us in July 2013.
+The purchase price, including an adjustment for working capital and cash paid to the shareholders for a 338(h)(10) election of the Internal Revenue Code ("IRC"), included \$135.0 million in cash and 4.0 million shares of our common stock, valued at \$5.94 per share on July 2, 2012, or \$23.8 million. \$10.7 million of the cash paid was placed into an escrow account as security for CEi's indemnification obligations as set forth in the CEi purchase agreement and was reduced by \$1.0 million to pay the working capital adjustment paid to us in July 2013, at which time the remaining escrow was released to the sellers.
 In addition, \$2.5 million was paid to retire certain pre-existing CEi debt and settle pre-existing accounts receivable from CEi at its carrying and fair value of \$3.0 million.
-We made an election under Section 338(h)(10) of the Internal Revenue Code, which resulted in tax deductible goodwill related to this transaction and as a result paid approximately \$1.6 million in additional tax liability incurred by the shareholders of CEi for this election.
+We made an election under Section 338(h) (10) of the IRC, which resulted in tax deductible goodwill related to this transaction and as a result paid approximately \$1.6 million in additional tax liability incurred by the shareholders of CEi for this election.
 We estimate the tax deductible goodwill and intangibles is approximately \$140.6 million and can be deducted for federal and California state income taxes over a 15-year period.